react-page/react-page/docs/custom-cell-plugins.md

 For advanced use cases, there are some additional properties:

+### cellPlugins

+Define the plugins that are allowed inside this cell.
+Is either an array of `CellPlugin` or a function that receives the parent's `CellPlugin`s and the current cell's data

 ### `createInitialData`

 this function is called when a new cell is added to the document your plugin.
 It should return an object with the `Data` type.